digitaldyna/cf7-custom-validation-message/README.txt

 2. When user submit form, custom validation message will be displayed below is field.

 == Changelog ==

+= 1.1 =
+* Compatiblity check with WordPress 5.6.2 version.
+* Added multisite support.
+Plugin will work with Network enable site.

 = 1.0.1 =
 * Showing default tags if contact form not saved.